marioshafiek/MomknSpace-SuperApp/README.md

-# Ahly-Momkn Super App
+# Momkn-Space Super App
 ## Project Overview
-Ahly-Momkn Super App is a comprehensive solution for booking a variety of services.
+Momkn-Space Super App is a comprehensive solution for booking a variety of services.
 This super app integrates features such as mobile payments, e-commerce, food delivery, social networking, university courses registration, and university papers and services.
 It provides a seamless experience for users to manage and book different services from a single platform.

 ## Features
 Service Booking: Book a wide range of services easily through the app.